Robert Arneson

 A Century of Ceramics in the United States, 1878-1978, Everson Museum of Art, Syracuse, NY; travelled

-1970 Annual Exhibition: Contemporary American Sculpture, Whitney Museum of American Art, New York
+Annual Exhibition: Contemporary American Sculpture, Whitney Museum of American Art, NY

 Arts of San Francisco, San Francisco Museum of Modern Art, CA